fizalihsan/fizalihsan.github.io/source/technology/distributedcomputing.md

 * we can tweak the `r`, `w`, `n` values to make the system very consistent by setting `r=5` and `w=5` but now we have made the cluster susceptible to network partitions since any write will not be considered successful when any node is not responding.
 * We can make the same cluster highly available for writes or reads by setting `r=1` and `w=1`  but now consistency can be compromised since some nodes may not have the latest copy of the data.

-The CAP theorem states that

-* if you get a network partition, you have to trade off *data availability versus data consistency*.
-* Durability can also be traded off against latency, particularly if you want to survive failures with replicated data

 ## Consistency Models